stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): We use SET statement.
 - Question (meisenbach-stat6250): When two datasets have the same variable, how is the length of the variable determined?
 - Answer (meisenbach-stat6250): The length is determined by the first dataset.
+- Question (dlee117−stat6250): If you want to merge more than one variable in descending order, how do you code this?

 [Course Textbook Chapter 12, Problem 7]